Team Misawa generates fighter jets for Joint Forcible Entry exercise

 |0

-This work, Team Misawa generates fighter jets for Joint Forcible Entry exercise [Image 3 of 3], by Kohei Sugisawa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team Misawa generates fighter jets for Joint Forcible Entry exercise [Image 8 of 8], by A1C Andre Medina, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT